 As a Sustainability Fellow, Maggie is thrilled to work with Allison Earl from the School of Architecture and Landscape Architecture (SALA) to facilitate learning about concepts of urban, participatory and Indigenous planning for teacher candidates in the sustainability cohort at UBC’s Faculty of Education.

-Department of Geography (social scientist), Faculty of Arts
+Department of Curriculum and Pedagogy, Faculty of Education

-Department of Family Practice (MD), Faculty of Medicine
+Department of Forest Resources Management, Faculty of Forestry

-Department of Mechanical Engineering, Faculty of Applied Science
+Department of Earth, Ocean and Atmospheric Sciences, Faculty of Science